Australian Defence Force: Bases

 The Royal Australian Air Force maintains several air bases, including three which are only occasionally activated.
 The RAAF's operational headquarters, Air Command, is located at RAAF Base Glenbrook near Sydney.
 The Air Force's combat aircraft are based at RAAF Base Amberley near Ipswich, Queensland, RAAF Base Tindal near Katherine, Northern Territory, and RAAF Base Williamtown near Newcastle, New South Wales.
 The RAAF's maritime patrol aircraft are based at RAAF Base Edinburgh near Adelaide and most of its transport aircraft are based at RAAF Base Richmond in Sydney.
 RAAF Base Edinburgh is also home to the control centre for the Jindalee Operational Radar Network.
 Most of the RAAF's training aircraft are based at RAAF Base Pearce near Perth with the remaining aircraft located at RAAF Base East Sale near Sale, Victoria, and RAAF Base Williamtown.
 The RAAF also maintains a network of bases in northern Australia to support operations to Australia's north.
 These bases include RAAF Base Darwin and RAAF Base Townsville and three 'bare bases' in Queensland and Western Australia.
 Of the RAAF's operational bases, only Tindal is located near an area in which the service's aircraft might feasibly see combat.
 While this protects the majority of the RAAF's assets from air attack, most air bases are poorly defended and aircraft are generally hangared in un-hardened shelters.

+Legal standing

+Section 51(vi) of the Australian Constitution gives the Australian Parliament the power to make laws regarding Australia's defence and defence forces and section 114 prevents the states from raising armed forces without the permission of the Commonwealth.
+Under section 119 the Commonwealth is assigned responsibility for defending Australia from invasion.

+Section 68 of the Constitution states that the governor-general is the commander-in-chief of the ADF.
+In practical terms, this power is largely ceremonial.
+The governor-general may only exercise this power on the advice from the prime minister, other ministers or through the Federal Executive Council.
+The elected government also controls the ADF through the minister for Defence, who has the power under section 8 of the Defence Act 1903 over the "general control and administration of the Defence Force" and may make directions to the chief of Defence Force that must be complied with.

+For practical purposes, the decision to commit the ADF to armed conflict is a decision of the elected government, made by the prime minister following deliberations of the National Security Committee of Cabinet (NSC).
+The NSC may refer its decision to the full Cabinet for its endorsement.
+However, the precise legal mechanism for the exercise of this war-making power is unclear.
+The Commonwealth Government has never been required by the Constitution or legislation to seek parliamentary approval for decisions to deploy military forces overseas or go to war.